Assistive Technology: Texthelp Read&Write

 How can we help?

-At LDS, we support learners with diagnosed or suspected ADHD, from children through to adults.
-With our inclusive, comprehensive, and specialized one-to-one instruction programs, we support learners in developing their academic and executive function skills in each session, boosting student’s attention and learning.
-Most students with ADHD have deficits in their executive functions such as working memory and attention, though not all children with executive function issues have ADHD.
+At LDS, we support learners with diagnosed or suspected ADHD, from children to adults.
+Our inclusive, comprehensive, and specialized one-to-one instruction programs support learners in developing their academic and executive function skills in each session, boosting students’ attention and learning.
+Most students with ADHD have deficits in their executive functions, such as working memory and attention, though not all children with executive function issues have ADHD.

 For more information about our programs, access our programs page on the website.